pulp/pulpcore/docs/components.rst

 Resource Manager
   A different type of Pulp worker that plays a coordinating role for the tasking system.
 You must run exactly one of these for Pulp to operate correctly.
-The ``resource-manager`` is identified by configuring its name with the ``-n 'resource_manager'``.
+The ``resource-manager`` is identified by configuring using exactly the name ``resource-manager`` with the ``-n 'resource_manager'`` option.

+  *N* ``resource-manager`` rq processes can be started with 1 being active and *N-1* being passive.
+  The *N-1* will exit and should be configured to auto-relaunch with either systemd, supervisord, or k8s.

 .. note::

    Pulp serializes tasks that are unsafe to run in parallel, e.g. a sync and publish operation on the same repo should not run in parallel.
-Generally tasks are serialized at the "repo" level, so if you have N workers you can process N repo sync's concurrently.
+Generally tasks are serialized at the "repo" level, so if you start *N* workers you can process *N* repo sync/modify/publish operations concurrently.

 Static Content